jacqueline-walsh/sports-test-site/README.md

 The customisation to the feature collection on the home page is where I have the product images flip on hover in order to show the back of the product.
 This is a quick and simple change to give potential customer an alternative view without having to click into the product.

 I created an about page so the customer can get to know all about the company.
-For this page I included a customised section to show the top brand logos.
+For this page I included a customised section to show the top brand logos and a gallery section.

-This was my first glipse at the templating language, Liquid.
+This was my first insight at the templating language, Liquid.
 Having had experience with Ruby and more recently with python and the Django framework, this was familiar and I felt comfortable in this environment.

 To be able to work alongside other Shopify colleagues and enhance my knowledge of the Shopify CMS would be a great and exciting opportunity.